 San Leon Energy under investigation for Western Sahara activity

-The Global Legal Action Network made a formal complaint to the OECD about San Leon Energy.
+The Global Legal Action Network made a formal complaint to the OECD about the company

-Dublin-headquartered oil and gas exploration company San Leon Energy is under investigation by the Organisation for Economic Co-operation and Development (OECD) in relation to its activities in Western Sahara .
+Oil and gas exploration company San Leon Energy, which has its headquarters in Dublin, is under investigation by the Organisation for Economic Co-operation and Development (OECD) in relation to its activities in Western Sahara.

 The Global Legal Action Network (Glan), a non-governmental agency, made a formal complaint to the OECD about the company through its representative in Ireland in October 2018.